Easy Grilled Striper Fillets

 Turn on the BBQ grill and get it as hot as possible.
 Clean grill grate thoroughly.
 Spray grill grate with a few quick spritzes of cooking spray.
 BE CAREFUL the flame will flare up for a second.
 Place fillets on the grill, dollop a little butter on top and pour some of the glaze over the fillets.
 I like to now sprinkle some seasoned breadcrumbs over the fillets, but this is optional.
 Close the grill and leave the fillets alone, do not turn them over.
 Cook for 8-10 minutes (12-minutes if you like them well done).
 If grill is flaring up during cooking turn the burners down to half.
 When cooked properly the fillets will easily come of the grill with little sticking.
 Serve fish over a bed of cooked rice seasoned with a little butter and grated Romano cheese.
 For vegetables get some fresh Long Island corn on the cob, or broccoli and steam them.

-Captain Tom and crew love to teach people how to catch fish.
-Grand Slam Charters Montauk is a hands on operation.
-This means; Captain Tom doesn't disappear into the wheelhouse and sit on his butt, while the mate does all the work.
-We all work together : captain, mate, and crew to have a fun day on the water.
+Grand Slam Charters is a hands on operation.
+This means; Captains Tom and Derrick don't disappear into the wheelhouse and sit on their butts, while the mate does all the work.
+We all work together to have a fun day on the water.

 Striped Bass Thermidor (serves 4)